jabbamodel/JABBA/README.md

 + Estimating or fixing the process variance
 + Optional estimation additional observation variance for individual or grouped CPUE time series
 + Easy implementation of time-block changes in selectivity
++ New: Estimating Catch with Error
++ New: Estimating shape with prior
++ New: Catch-Only option with additional relative biomass priors
++ New: Inbuilt retrospective and hindcasting run and plotting options

 ## Installing JABBA as R package